dexie/dexie-website/contact.md

     *Contact information*

-*NOTE: During Winter and Spring 2021, we are only to able to give private support for Dexie Cloud related issues.
-For other issues, we refer to Stack Overflow and Github issues.*

 ## Business related questions

 Businesses around Dexie.js and Dexie Cloud is managed by Awarica AB, a Swedish company located in Stockholm.